One of the few unexpected perks of having student loans is that if you are making your payments on time, they can help your credit score.

 Student loans are dangerous, and they are expensive.

 Student loan debt is more dangerous than any other form of debt because of the bankruptcy rules.
 If you have credit card debt or mortgage debt and run into hard financial times, bankruptcy provides a path to a clean slate.
 It is often a difficult path, but regardless of financial circumstances, you can get a fresh start.
 Student loans get special treatment in the bankruptcy world.
 They are not impossible to discharge in a bankruptcy proceeding, but nearly impossible.

 Additionally, student loan debt is expensive.
 When you borrow the money, interest starts accumulating from the first day.
 Even though you won’t have a bill until you are done with school, your balance is still growing.
 With each passing month that the student loan is on your credit report “helping” your credit score, you are paying interest.

 The real benefit to your credit score doesn’t come until you enter repayment.
 At that time, you can begin to show a history of on-time payments.
 The problem is that you still have interest each month.
 When you start repayment, the vast majority of the payment goes to interest, with a small portion reducing your principal balance.
 While this repayment is good for your credit score, it is very expensive.
 Once you pay the loan off, it is no longer your oldest open line of credit, erasing the value of much of the work that you did.

 The better way to build up your credit score…

-If you are in college, you don’t need any student loans, and you are looking at ways of building up your credit score; you are miles ahead of the game.
-From a financial resources and financial literacy, you have a huge advantage over your peers.
+If you are in college without using student loans, and you are looking at ways of building up your credit score, you are miles ahead of the game.
+From a financial resource and financial literacy, you have a huge advantage over your peers.